How To Make Marketing Automation Work For You

 As a digital marketer, you’ve already an excellent email marketing campaigner.
 Email marketing is a crucial piece of the content marketing riddle, with limited time emails, newsletters, plus much more to drive sales and make customers engaged.

-The best emails are personalised ones, just because they ensure you’re only sending probably the most relevant content by zooming in on the particular target market.
+The best emails are personalized ones, just because they ensure you’re only sending probably the most relevant content by zooming in on the particular target market.
 Targeted emails are invaluable, particularly response to problems like shopping cart solution abandonment or even for bringing wayward customers back into the fold.

 The Problem of Scale